How to Order and Install Internet Service

 - Plug router power cord into wall socket.

-- Call the provider tech support number and give them your modem MAC address so they can turn on service.
+- Call the provider tech support number and give them your modem MAC address so they can activate service.

 The important part here is that you have the equipment plugged in and ready before calling your provider’s tech support number.
 They should be able to turn on service using the MAC address to identify your device.

 Every provider has a different process for handling service contracts.
 Many providers currently offer contract-free services, so you only have to agree to basic terms and conditions when making your online account in order to get online.

 When you sign up over the phone or online, you can expect to have the contract emailed to you, or to sign an e-contract through their website.
 When you sign up in person, they should be able to produce a paper or digital contract on the spot.